First Amendment & Censorship

-All speech – and expressive conduct – is presumed to be constitutionally-protected unless it falls into one of the following categories: (a) defamation (false statements of fact published to third parties); (b) child pornography; (c) obscenity (see below for further explanation); (d) damaging to national security interests; (e) fighting words; (f) verbal acts (falsely shouting “Fire!” in a crowded theater).
+All speech – and expressive conduct – is presumed to be constitutionally-protected unless it falls into one of the following categories: (a) defamation (false statements of fact published to third parties); (b) child pornography; (c) obscenity; (d) information damaging to national security interests; (e) true threats / fighting words; and, (f) incitement to violence.

 The courts have concluded that the above-referenced categories of speech fall outside the ambit of constitutionally-protected expression, and therefore enjoy no First Amendment privileges.
-Certain other speech-related activity can also be restricted or criminalized, such as the advertising of illegal transactions, solicitation of criminal acts, and threats of bodily harm, such as assault.
+Certain other speech-related activity can also be restricted or criminalized, such as the advertising of illegal transactions, solicitation or conspiracy to commit crimes, and threats of bodily harm such as assault.